 Recording Sales.

-A Marijuana Retailer shall only utilize a point-of-sale (POS) system approved by the Commission, in consultation with the DOR.
+A Marijuana Retailer shall only utilize a point-of-sale system approved by the Commission, in consultation with the DOR.

 A retailer may utilize a sales recording module approved by the DOR.

 A retailer is prohibited from utilizing software or other methods to manipulate or alter sales data.